idiezd2022/mobile_robotics_blog/ObstacleAvoidance.md

 # 3. THE PROCESS

 During the creation of the program, I went through several important steps.
-First, I developed the attraction vector.
+First, I developed the *attraction vector*.
 In this case, I didn't take long to implement it, as it only involved transferring the coordinates of the car and the target.
 However, without realizing it, this implementation wasn't entirely correct and would cause problems later on, as can be seen in the first image.

 <p align="center">
   <img src="p3images/gettarget.png" alt="Getting target vector" width="70%" style="border: 2px solid black;">
   &nbsp;&nbsp;&nbsp;
 </p>

-The second step was to create the repulsion vector using the values from the laser.
+The second step was to create the *repulsion vector* using the values from the laser.
 At this point, I made numerous modifications due to calculation errors, which are detailed later in the difficulties section.
-Finally, I calculated the resulting vector.
+Finally, I calculated the *resulting vector*.
 This last step did not present me with significant difficulties, as I only needed to adjust the coefficient values in the sum a couple of times until I found the correct ones.

 However, as shown in the image and described in the process of creating the repulsion vector, in the first functional version I developed, I could only detect obstacles that were very close.
 This meant that when there were no visible obstacles, the resulting vector appeared incorrectly.
 Once I made the necessary changes, I was able to adjust the car's speed (initially, I considered deriving it from the resulting vector, but that wasn't viable) and the direction, which is based on the angle of that vector.